EternityForest/AnyoneCanDoIt/MathELI5.md

 When you take the mean of 2 numbers, the result you get will be halfway between the two.

+## Averaging in groups vs all at once

-If you average numbers in groups, then average the averages, the result is exactly the same as averaging all the numbers in one big average.
+If you average numbers in groups, then average the averages, the result is not always the same as averaging all the numbers in one big average.

+For that to give the same result every time, the number of elements of all groups has to be the same.

+This is one of those "The internet seems to agree it's true" things I have no explanation for.

+This also apparently trips up and confuses people analyzing data, and could even be used to intentionally mislead people.

 ## Division